NikolaF94/clojure-tweets/README.md

 # Tweets Analysis

-A Clojure Project designed to help in data science analysis of Tweets and Financial market indexes
+A Clojure Project designed to help in data science analysis of Tweets and Financial market indexes.

+Sentiment analysis library is provided by https://github.com/damionjunk/damionjunk.nlp that uses Stanford's CoreNLP.

+Loading tweets older than 7 days is possible thanks to the https://github.com/Jefferson-Henrique/GetOldTweets-java library.

+Charts and visualizations made possible thanks to https://github.com/metasoarous/oz.

 ## Usage